 William Barber, founder of the Moral Monday Movement, President of the North Carolina NAACP

 Founder of the Moral Monday movement, William Barber is a leading articulator of a prophetic vision of justice that unites people beyond race, class, and religious affiliation.
-Read the story and watch the video of his interaction with the YDS community.
+Read the article on Barber’s YDS talk.

 February 24, 2017